 Tap STEP to move through the path one move at a time.
 The move you are on will be shown in purple.

+XY, YZ, XZ, 3D: shows the same drawing on the screen, with adjustments, in the view you select.
 STEP BACK: each press of the STEP BACK button moves backward in the program 1 move.